truenas/middleware/docs/userguide/index.rst

 Hardware Recommendations
 ------------------------

-Since FreeNAS® 9.3 is based on FreeBSD 9.3, it supports the same hardware found in the amd64 and i386 sections of the `FreeBSD Hardware Compatibility List
+Since FreeNAS® 9.3 is based on FreeBSD 9.3, it supports the same hardware found in the amd64 section of the `FreeBSD Hardware Compatibility List
 <http://www.freebsd.org/releases/9.3R/hardware.html>`__.

 Actual hardware requirements will vary depending upon what you are using your FreeNAS® system for.
 This section provides some guidelines to get you started.